AustralianSuper vs Australian Ethical Super

 How do their fees and performance figures compare?

-These funds have achieved very similar returns over the past three-year period, but AustralianSuper Balanced has slightly outperformed Australian Ethical Super Balanced over the past five-year period.
+These funds have achieved very similar returns over the last decade and both are top performing funds.
+However, AustralianSuper Balanced has slightly outperformed Australian Ethical Super Balanced.

 How do the ethical investments compare?

-Australian Ethical Super has a strict and specific list of investment principals, including what is does and does not invest in and the reasons for this.
-As well as excluding investment in fossil fuels and coal, it also excludes companies that harm animals in the form of live exports or traditional agriculture and farming which it deems unsustainable.
-Instead, it actively includes investments in plant-based meat alternatives and other sustainable products.
+As well as excluding investment in fossil fuels and coal, Australian Ethical Super also excludes companies that harm animals in the form of live exports or traditional agriculture and farming which it deems unsustainable.
+Instead, it actively includes investments in plant-based meat alternatives and other sustainable products such as solar farming.

 However, the AustralianSuper Socially Aware investment option does charge lower fees than Australian Ethical Super.
 So this could be something to consider if you're concerned about investing ethically but also want to keep your costs to a minimum.